siscia/ComputerEthicsPresentation/PITCHME.md

 ## Get it right the first time.

-Legislative processes are designed to be slow, we want to make sure that we do the right thing the first time because laws are extremelly hard to change.
+Legislative processes are designed to be slow, we want to make sure that we do the right thing the first time because laws are extremely hard to change.

 #VSLIDE